 The Sleep-Stress Cycle.
 Are You a Victim?

 Stress is a double-edged sword as it pertains to sleep.
 Evidence suggests not sleeping can lead to irritability, mood swings, fatigue which can further exacerbate psychological or even physical stress.
-Independent of that, harboring stress from the day’s activities can cause anxiety around bedtime, delay sleep onset and reduce the amount and quality of your sleep.
+Independent of that, harboring stress from the day’s activities can cause anxiety around bedtime.
+It can also delay sleep onset and reduce the amount and quality of your sleep.
 That sounds like a lot to digest, so give it a quick read again.
 The stress-sleep cycle is real!

 Allow yourself to enjoy the practice of stress reduction.
-Experts support that movement is a great way to blow off some steam, pump up some endorphins and improve your mood.
+Experts support that movement is a great way to blow off some steam, boost endorphins, and improve mood.
 It’s a great opportunity to enjoy nature as well, which can be relaxing in itself.
 A personal favorite, delegate tasks to others.
 Simply asking others for help with a project at work or some chores at home can alleviate mental stress and clear some space for anything other than the stress of another task list.
-Although not entirely mainstream here in the west, meditation and mindfulness have long been used as a means ease psychological stress like anxiety and depression.
+Although not entirely mainstream in the west, meditation and mindfulness have long been used as a means to ease psychological stress like anxiety and depression.

-Your sleep diary can serve your destressing for better sleep needs a few ways.
+Using a sleep diary can help you manage the sleep-stress cycle in a few ways.
 Getting things off your plate before you go to sleep can support a regular sleep latency, meaning it could help with falling asleep sooner.
 Furthermore, taking a few minutes to add the interactions, moments, experiences, etc you are grateful for that day, can go a long way in improving your mood before sleep.
 Going to sleep in a good mood is a great way to prepare for tomorrow.

 The sleep-stress cycle resembles closely the age-old question, “Which came first, the chicken or the egg?”.
 The truth is, finding ways to improve your sleep quality and relieve stress, is the best strategy.